ahadrauf/gcal_availability/README.md

 calendar ID.
 You can find where the calendar ID is located [via this tutorial](https://docs.simplecalendar.io/find-google-calendar-id/).

+Finally, you'll want to move the executable file ```gcal_availability_formatter.exe``` to somewhere indexed by your operating system (e.g. the Downloads folder) so you can call your code via the search bar (tested on Windows).
+The current executable file is customized for my system, however.
+To set up your own similar file, follow the below steps on a Windows system:
+1) Create a shortcut to ```cmd.exe``` (usually located in ```C:\Windows\System32```).
+Move the shortcut to somewhere indexed by your operating system (e.g. the Downloads folder).
+2) Right click the shortcut > Properties
+   1) Target: ```%windir%\System32\cmd.exe "/K" C:\Users\ahadrauf\anaconda3\Scripts\activate.bat C:\Users\ahadrauf\anaconda3\envs\python37 & python main.py & exit```
+      1) As you can see from this line, the shortcut will (1) Open a Command terminal, (2) Activate an Anaconda environment called python37, (3) Run ```main.py``` within this Anaconda environment, and (4) exit the terminal once you exit out of the GUI.
+You can replace the Anaconda-specific lines with your configuration.
+   2) Location: the location of this folder

+This separation of the shortcut and the code is for simplicity's sake, since Windows doesn't index files in all locations - this allows you to have the code in a separate location, while just keeping the shortcut in an indexed file location.

 ## Interface
 ![Picture of the GCal Availability tool interface](images/gcal_availability_interface.png)